-OKLAHOMA CITY (AP) — These Oklahoma lotteries were drawn Thursday:
+OKLAHOMA CITY (AP) — These Oklahoma lotteries were drawn Sunday:

 CABOT, Ark.
 (AP) — She's toured the state in an RV emblazoned with her name, launched a TV ad that's airing during Arkansas Razorbacks football games and spoken to packed rooms at restaurants.
 Former White House press secretary Sarah Sanders' introduction as a candidate for governor hasn't s…

 OKLAHOMA CITY (AP) — Oklahoma Gov. Kevin Stitt on Friday called a special session of the Legislature to address redistricting of the state's federal and state legislative districts.

 OKLAHOMA CITY (AP) — The president of Emporia State University in Kansas was chosen Friday as the next chancellor of the Oklahoma State Regents for Higher Education.

 OKLAHOMA CITY (AP) — The number of new coronavirus cases, the seven-day average of new cases and hospitalizations each declined Friday in Oklahoma, according to the state Department of Health.